The view of Uxmal from the Uxmal Maya Resort

 We stayed for two nights in Cancun.
 The Sotavento Hotel & Yacht Club is in the Hotel Zone, near a ferry to Isla Mujeres, included breakfast, had free parking, and was inexpensive.
 We wanted to make the most of our day trip to Isla Mujeres so being near a ferry was important.
 The Sotavento Hotel & Yacht Club was about a block away from the Xcaret Ferry.

-I do not like having to find breakfast in the morning, so having a hotel with free breakfast is my preference.
-Breakfast was served in an open air restaurant.
+I do not like having to find breakfast, so having a hotel with free breakfast is my preference.
+Breakfast was served in an open air restaurant at the Sotavento Hotel & Yacht Club.
 The free options varied each day: pancakes, fresh fruit, arroz; but there were also paid options if you prefer something else.

 The hotel was inexpensive.
 We paid US $167.26 for two nights!
 This hotel was not full of English-speaking Americans and Canadians.
 Most guests were Spanish-speaking.